Malcolm O'Connell

-Malcolm Gregory O'Connell (19 March 1955 - April 2008) was a male British international swimmer.
-He competed in two events at the 1972 Summer Olympics.
+Malcolm Gregory O'Connell (19 March 1955 - April 2008) was a male British international swimmer who competed at the 1972 Summer Olympics.

+Biography

-He also represented England in the 100 metres breaststroke and the 4 x 100 metres medley relay, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+O'Connell represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he participated in the 100 metres breaststroke and the 4 x 100 metres medley relay events.

 At the ASA National British Championships he won the 100 metres breaststroke title in 1971 and 1972 and the 200 metres breaststroke title in 1971.

+At the 1972 Olympic Games in Munich, he participated in the two events.